 - 1. Unconditional admission to the college (Application must be updated if student did not attend BSCC the previous semester). - Original transcripts from all colleges attended must be in the Office of Student Services by the nursing application deadline.
 Unlike routine college admission, the nursing department does not allow one semester to receive transcripts.
 Transcripts must be sent by the institution directly to the BSCC Central Records Office. - 3.
 A complete nursing application must be submitted online via the BSCC college Website. - 4.
 A minimum of 18 ACT composite score (writing component not required), National or on campus, is required and ACT results must be attached to the nursing application.
 There is no expiration date on ACT for this nursing application.
 ACT scores from on campus testing are valid only at that college and cannot be transferred by transcript or other means to any other institution or agency.
-The only exception is a waiver agreement between ACCS and ACT to allow the exchange of scores among the Alabama Community College System colleges.
+The only exception is a waiver agreement between ACCS and ACT to allow the exchange of scores among the Alabama Community College System colleges. - A minimum of 2.5 GPA is required on a 4.0 scale based on the nursing required academic core courses.
+The core college courses are English Composition 1, Intermediate College Algebra, Anatomy & Physiology I, Anatomy and Physiology II, Microbiology, Human

-- 5. A minimum of 2.5 GPA is required on a 4.0 scale based on the nursing required academic core courses.
-The core college courses are English Composition 1, Intermediate College Algebra, Anatomy & Physiology I, Anatomy and Physiology II, Microbiology, Human Growth & Development, Speech and a Humanities Elective (Art or Music Appreciation, Philosophy, Ethics, Religion, or a foreign language). - A minimum of 2.5 cumulative GPA is required for high school students without prior college work (GED acceptable). - Eligibility is required for English Composition I, Intermediate College Algebra, and Anatomy & Physiology I if not previously taken. - 8.
-Good standing with the College. - 9.
-Meet the Essential Functions for nursing. - 10.
-Name of application is current legal name and matches copy of photo ID and name in BSCC system.
+Growth & Development, Speech and a Humanities Elective (Art or Music Appreciation, Philosophy, Ethics, Religion, or a foreign language).

+- A minimum of 2.5 cumulative GPA is required for high school students without prior college work (GED acceptable). - Eligibility is required for English Composition I, Intermediate College Algebra, and Anatomy & Physiology I if not previously taken. - 8.
+Good academic standing with the College.
+Students may not me on academic probation or suspension status or be a transfer student who is admitted to the college on probation. - 9.
+Meet the Essential Functions for nursing. - Name of application is current legal name and matches copy of photo ID and name in BSCC system.